Last week when I posted about of our DIY couch that turns into a sofa bed many of you requested detailed plans so these are for you.

 Attach the end aprons (J) to the spacers.
 You will see these two screws as well so use caution.
 Your bottom frame is complete.
 If you are planning to stain it, now is the time.

 I also sewed a zigzag stitch around where the supports extended past the plywood.
 When the sewing is finished, turn the slipcover right-side-out, pull it on over the bottom seat and pull taught.
-Use your handy staple gun to secure the fabric on the underside of the bottom.
+Use your staple gun to secure the fabric on the underside.

 Here’s a view of the underside of the frame with the seat on top.
 The bottom will be attached to the frame through the supports.
 Use one screw for each support on the front and back of the frame.
 These screws will be visible.